-6. Develop comprehensive and detailed plans for intervention for acquired neurological disorders of speech and language.
+6. Develop and provide justification for interventions plans for adults with acquired speech and language disorders.

-7. Report on findings and make recommendations for future management for acquired neurological disorders of speech and language.
+7. Propose recommendations for future management for acquired speech and language disorders.

 Review of assumed knowledge in neuroanatomy & physiology

 Review of speech & language development and change through adulthood.